PANELS

 Panel participants session 2

-Elke Loeffler is Director of the non-profit organisation Governance International and Director of Research and Strategic Partnerships at the Open University.
+Elke Loeffler is Director of the non-profit organisation Governance International and Associate at the UK’s University of Birmingham.

 Tanja Klenk is a Professor of Public Administration and Public Policy at the Helmut-Schmid-University Hamburg.
 Her principal research interests lie in the field of the governance and administration of the welfare state and comparative social policy.